jlikens/tye-series/tye-talk-2020-05-tye-ahoy/README.md

 Now that we've got Tye installed and initialized for the solution, we need to make a few code changes to take advantage of the Tye magic.
 First, we'll move towards using dependency injection for our API HTTP clients so that we can configure them from our `Startup` classes.

 #### Frontend
+After adding the `Microsoft.Tye.Extensions.Configuration` NuGet package (note: as of this writing, this package is still in pre-release, so you'll need to enable installation of pre-release packages).
 One of the main extension methods Tye brings is `IConfiguration.GetServiceUri(string)`, which dips into the configuration elements that Tye injects into the environment runtime.
 We can refer to any of the projects in `tye.yaml` by name, as follows:

 ```csharp
 namespace frontend.Server